shrividya-subramaniam/Research-Paper-Summarizer-For-Different-Personas-Using-LangChain-and-RAG/README.md

 Initially, when making multiple consecutive calls to the Anthropic API, particularly for both summarization and evaluation for several personas, the API was returning a `429 Too Many Requests` error.
 This indicated that the request rate was exceeding the allowed rate limit (40k ITPM per minute for Anthropic Claude API), leading to incomplete summary and evaluation results.

 **Solution:**
-To resolve this issue, a strategic `time.sleep(30)` delay was introduced after each LLM call (both for generating summaries and for evaluating them).
+To resolve this issue, a `time.sleep(30)` delay was introduced after each LLM call (both for generating summaries and for evaluating them).
 This pause helps to:

 1. Respect API Rate Limits: By introducing a delay, the frequency of requests to the LLM API is reduced, making it less likely to hit the predefined rate limits.
 2. Prevent Overloading: Giving the API server a brief break between requests allows it to process previous queries and reduces the chance of receiving an `Too Many Requests` error.